-Having a homeowners insurance policy that covers flooding and hurricane damage when you live in Florida can make a huge difference after a devastating hurricane or tropical storm.
-Oftentimes, the increase in your premium is valuable even if it's just for the peace of mind of knowing you are covered in the event of damaged property.
+Having a homeowners insurance policy that covers hurricane damage when you live in Florida can make a huge difference for property owners after a devastating hurricane or tropical storm.
+Oftentimes, the increase in your premium is valuable, even if it's just for the peace of mind of knowing you are covered in the event of damaged property.

 But when your insurance company denies your home insurance claim, it can be hard to fully grasp the situation.
 Why are they denying it?
 Do they even have a right to deny my claim?
 Is it supposed to take this long to hear back from them?
 Is that really all they can offer me?